whint/messagestore-viewer-cf/readme.md

     cd approuter
     npm install

-then copy the output of `cf env MessageStoreViewer` (node `VCAP_SERVICES` wrapped in `{}`) into `approuter/default-env.json` and run
+then copy the output of `cf env MessageStoreViewer`, node `VCAP_SERVICES` (wrapped in `{...}` to make it valid JSON) into `approuter/default-env.json`.
+Re-deploying the application may invalidate the environment, repeat if you get an error.
+Please note that the file contains sensitive data and should be kept in a safe place.

+As there is no live-reload feature, the application has to be build and run manually every time the code changes

     cd .. && npm run build:mta && cd approuter && npm run start

-Repeat the last step every time the code has changed as there is no live-reload feature.
-Please note that `default-env.json` contains sensitive data and should be kept in a safe place.

 ## Support